What are Logic Games?

 - We include Networking Games, but they’ve been rare on the LSAT for 20+ years, so we don’t suggest that you review them.

 Logic Games have three parts: Introduction, Rules, and Questions.
 Here’s what a Logic Game and its questions looks like:

 - Read the question rules.

-- Determine the game type (Ordering or Grouping, etc).
+- Determine the game type (Ordering, Grouping, or Hybrid, etc).